Lawyerist/style-guide/lawyerist-style-guide.md

 Word will automatically correct three periods without spaces between them to an ellipsis.
 So will WordPress.
 On a Mac, use ⌥;.
 You can long-press the period key on iOS.

 ### Capitalization

 Titles and headings should be capitalized using [title case](http://www.dailywritingtips.com/rules-for-capitalization-in-titles/) as outlined in the _Chicago Manual of Style_.

+### Inline Numbered Lists

+When you include a numbered list in a sentence, use full parentheses around the numbers, like so:

+> Problems are less likely to arise in this situation because the successor is: (1) experienced; (2) already being paid out of current revenue; and (3) already knows many of the clients or is fully capable of serving them.

 Words to Avoid
 --------------